dana-ciocan/hashnode-blog/cmibh440g000502l2dotd5c3m.md

 ---

+> This article is part of a new “Today I learned” series, where I share thing I learned that you might find useful too

 I want to learn how to use Next.js’ app router because I’m about to start using it in anger at work and I want to be ready.
 So I started thinking about how I would rewrite this blog in it.
 I might end up using the end result, I might not, we’ll see - it’s just a good practice opportunity more than anything.

 Hashnode lets me export all my articles as markdown files, so it makes sense to see whether Next.js can display markdown.
 Turns out, it can and it’s super easy!
 Let me show you how…